- I-405 Improvement Project: More than 85 percent complete

-The OC Go freeway program includes 30 project segments that will remedy traffic chokepoints and relieve congestion on Orange County freeways.
-To date, 13 freeway segments have been completed and four more were under construction during 2021.
+The OC Go freeway program includes 30 project segments that will relieve rush hour congestion and ease traffic flow on Orange County freeways.
+To date, 13 freeway segments have been completed and five more were under construction during 2022.

 I-405 Improvement Project

 This $2 billion project will improve 16 miles of the I‐405 in both directions between SR-73 and I-605 through the cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach and Westminster.
 The project will add one general purpose lane in each direction between Euclid Street and I-605 and make improvements to freeway entrances, exits and bridges.
 Also, the project will add the 405 Express Lanes, incorporating the existing carpool lanes and a new lane in each direction between SR-73 and I-605.
 The general purpose lane portion of the project is funded by OC Go with a combination of local, state and federal funds.
 The 405 Express Lanes are separately funded and will be paid for by those who choose to pay a toll and use them.

 During 2022, OCTA continued significant work on replacing and reconstructing street crossings with wider bridges along the project corridor.
 The Bolsa Chica Road (March 2022) and Heil Pedestrian Overcrossing (August 2022) bridges fully opened to traffic.
 In addition, the Fairview Road (May 2022) and Westminster Boulevard (August 2022) bridges were fully completed and opened to traffic.
 Of the 18 total bridge replacements, seven bridges are under construction and 11 have been completed.

 As of December 2022, the project was more than 90 percent complete and is anticipated to be finished in late 2023.